 How can someone book a road trip with the Magic Bus?

-When you talk about “we” is there a group of people that organise the Magic Bus tours or are you doing it all by yourself?
+When you talk about “we”, is there a group of people that organise the Magic Bus tours or are you doing it all by yourself?

-Nah I started the bus myself.
+Nah, I started the bus myself.
 Throughout the years though I’ve had a bunch of various people from lots of different countries help me drive or sometimes just hang on the bus for months so they end up helping me out.

 Haha 50% girls – 50 % boys!
 Sounds like the start of many romantic stories.
 Are there many people that came together in the Magic Bus?

 Haha yeah.
 Lots of relationships… A bunch are still together today.
-There are even lots of little magic bus families from people who were strangers when they jumped on and when they left the bus they all got a house together in Melbourne or other cities.
+There are even lots of little Magic Bus families from people who were strangers when they jumped on and when they left the bus they all got a house together in Melbourne or other cities.

-How do you finance all those trips?
-Do you have to charge money?
+How do you finance the trips?

 Yeah, unfortunately, it’s quite expensive for us.
-The bus and trailer with all the cool stuff inside constantly needs repairs and replacements plus all the bureaucratic government licenses and fees.
+The bus and trailer with all the cool stuff inside constantly needs repairs and replacements, plus there’s all the bureaucratic government licenses and fees.
 Repayments to the bank for the loan.
 Let alone fuel and being able to eat.
 We have to charge something.
 Right now its $250 AUD per 1.000 kms travelled on the bus.
 It doesn’t matter if it only takes us 2 weeks or a month.